 To young people living in democracies, authoritarianism may seem like a long-forgotten part of their country’s history.
 For as long as they can remember, their fellow citizens have had the right to voice their opinion and to organize freely, political parties have competed in meaningful elections, and the legislature and courts have checked their governments’ actions.

 But these experiences are far from universal.
-Many countries are not democracies; and almost all countries that are democratic are younger than a lifetime.
+Many countries are not democracies; and most countries that are democratic are younger than a lifetime.
 This means that for most people, life under authoritarianism is either their current experience, or they remember a time when it was.

 Identifying which countries are democracies comes with many challenges.
 People disagree about what characterizes a democracy, and whether actual political systems can even come close to such an ideal.
 If they agree on what democracy is and that countries can come meaningfully close to it, its characteristics — such as whether an election is free and fair — still are difficult to assess.
 If knowledgeable researchers can be found, their assessments are still to some degree subjective, and they may disagree with others.
 Even if researchers align in their assessment of specific characteristics of a political system, they may disagree about how to reduce the complexity of these many characteristics into a single variable: a binary measure that says whether a country is a ‘democracy’ or not.